My BRP card is lost or stolen

 You will be expected to submit a copy of your previous BRP card and a current student status letter when attending your appointment - we would have sent you a copy of these as soon as you notified us of the lost BRP.

-Complete all areas of the form, and ensure to put as much information as you can in the final section of the form titled 'Additional information'.
+Complete all areas of the form, and ensure to put as much information as you can in the free text section of the form.

 You should include your police report and details of how you lost/had your BRP stolen from you.